kubitodev/helm/charts/servarr/README.md

 # Servarr

-A Helm chart for deploying the Servarr suite of applications - including Sonarr, Radarr, Lidarr, Prowlarr, Readarr, and Jellyfin.
+A Helm chart for deploying the Servarr suite of applications - including Sonarr, Radarr, Lidarr, Prowlarr, and Jellyfin.
 These applications provide media management, automation, and streaming capabilities for TV shows, movies, music, books, and more.
 The chart also supports enabling additional services like Bazarr for subtitle management, FlareSolverr for handling anti-bot protections, Jellyseerr for media requests, qBittorrent for downloading, and other complementary applications to create a complete media server stack.

 ## TL;DR